ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 * Co-organizing and producing `Write the Docs conference`_
 	* A community, non-profit conference that gathers 250 people in Portland to talk docs
 * Helping organize regional Write the Docs meetups
-	* We currently have meetups in SF, NYC, and Boston.
+	* We currently have meetups in SF, NYC, and Boston, hopefully more coming soon!
-* Writing `documentation`- about documentation
+* Writing `documentation`_ about documentation
 	* A growing resource of information about writing docs
 * Writing blog posts and `presentations`_ about documentation
 	* Planning to write more